Super-rich close gap between bonds and Bond Street

 Meanwhile, yields for retail property outside the best locations can exceed 10 percent, a premium that represents the much higher risk of vacancy.
 Last week Britain’s biggest supermarket chain Tesco scrapped development plans for more than 100 of its sites as shoppers were spending less or making their purchases online.

-In addition to investors, many retailers are buying properties in the most sought-after locations to ensure they are not turfed out or to avoid spiraling rents.
+In addition to investors, many retailers are buying properties in the most sought-after locations to ensure they are not turfed out or to avoid spiralling rents.

 Retailers are investing in fewer, better pitches due to weaker consumer spending in outlying areas and a growing trend to buy online.